 the Department of Fisheries’ Sea Turtle Monitoring Project

 and helped develop a community-based sea turtle awareness program.
 Lee is a certified SCUBA Instructor, an avid birdwatcher, and conservationist.
-He now makes his home in the Philippines where he designs and guides snorkel tours in Southeast Asia, Philippines, Micronesia, Melanesia, Indonesia, and other destinations around the world.
+After living in the Philippines for ten years, he now makes his home in Las Vegas, USA where he has to travel just a but farther to get to his favorite snorkeling destinations throughout Southeast Asia, Philippines, Micronesia, Melanesia, and Indonesia.
 His has written two books, Snorkeler’s Guide to Marine Life of the Philippines, published in 2012, and his latest book written with Ethan Daniels, Marine Life and Natural History of the Coral Triangle.
 Both books are available through booksellers or can be purchased on Amazon.com.
 They can also be order directly from our website (click the title for more information).

 Ethan Daniels is a photojournalist and

 dive guide currently based in El Cerrito, California.
 Annual

 travels take him all over the planet, from the rich, temperate

 waters of the northern Atlantic and the eastern Pacific,

 to the warm, diverse Coral Triangle, Andaman Sea, and

 Caribbean.
 Having spent his youth on the shores of New

 England, Ethan became fascinated with the bizarre marine